 If you’re writing to inform rather than to entertain, Perplexity is a strong choice:

-• Fact-first writing – Delivers short- to mid-length outputs that are well-sourced, logically structured, and clearly written
+- Fact-first writing – Delivers short- to mid-length AI content that is well-sourced, logically structured, and clearly written

 Additional Features